- Who We Are

 More and more, traditional companies are adopting the language and practices of digital companies.
 The result: hybrid product development and delivery methods that resemble a combination of Waterfall (or Phased/Gate) and Agile (Iterative) practices.
 Waterfall + Agile = Wagile.

-Funny as Wagile may sound, an Agile-Waterfall hybrid methodology in 2019 is a practical reality for many companies that really works.
+Funny as Wagile may sound, an Agile-Waterfall hybrid methodology in 2019 is a practical reality for many companies that really work.
 While some purists insist that Wagile describes a failed agile implementation, it simply isn’t true: for many, it’s a planned and deliberate state.
 As companies transform and tune up their product development velocity and capacity, evolving into true learning-experimenting companies, Wagile will help them quickly integrate users’ and buyers’ feedback, drive greater innovation and invent new business models.
 Wagile practices will provide awesome opportunities for agile-smart product managers in 2019 to drive positive business outcomes.

 In a world where A-D-D is ubiquitous in business and change is constant and pervasive, in 2019, intentional product management will lead to building and delivering better products.
 With a clear and intense focus on outcomes, not output, product managers will ensure products succeed.
 To achieve this level of focus requires product managers to cut out nonessentials and to focus on the most strategic priorities, and that means saying “No” to anything that falls outside of that zone.
 As tempting as it may be to say “Yes” to impress managers and executives, doing it all without intention is a formula for failure when you’re building products.